 Planning your trip in the Lower Galilee

 The Lower Galilee consists of a series of ridges running east west, and in between these ridges are valleys.
 From south to north these are the Valley of Jabneel, the Valley of Turan, the Valley of Beth Netofa, the Valley of Sakhin, and the Valley of Beth-Kerem.
-Most of the roads in the Galilee traversed these valleys since travel in the north south direction was more difficult.
+Most of the roads in the Galilee traversed these valleys since travel over the mountains in a north-south direction was more difficult.

 This website does not cover the coastal plain.
 The “Upper Galilee” (in brown on this website) and “Lower Galilee” (in green) are covered separately.
 All sites north of Lake Kinneret, including those close to the northern lake shore, are described in the section “Eastern Upper Galilee” (in purple).
 I did this because all places in the Rift Valley north of Lake Kinneret group naturally together as a tourist area.
 All other sites on Lake Kinneret are described in the section “Lake Kinneret and Jordan Valley” (in light blue).
 For the same reason, namely because this is a convenient tourist area, places in the Harod Valley and Eastern Jezreel Valley are also described in the section “Lake Kinneret and Jordan Valley,” although technically they could be considered part of the Lower Galilee.
 Megiddo in the western part of the Jezreel Valley is covered in the “Lower Galilee” section.